 Incorporate a few exercises into your everyday chores.

 I’m a stay-at-home mom right now, and it can be tempting to just go about my day without any extra exercises.
 (In fact, it can be tempting to just sit around because I don’t have to be anywhere most days.)
 But because I have goals, I try to add some exercises in wherever I can.
 My favorite thing is to do is stop and do 5 pushups or 5 squats after every 5 clothing items I fold.
 I tend to have two or three loads of laundry to fold at a time, so it works well.
 Fold five items, do 5 reps.
+(I call this my laundry day workout!)
 Simple, but it keeps my muscles moving.
 Do whatever works for you!
 You’ll burn a few extra calories and strengthen those muscles a little bit more each time.

 Plan your grocery list.